 Common ways identity thieves can steal your personal information.
 They can:

-- Hack into your computers or phones, which contain a lot of personal information and passwords, and steal the data.
+- Hack into your computers, phones, or tablets, all of which contain a lot of personal information and passwords, and steal the data.

 - Send a real looking email that directs you to a phony website and asks for your personal and financial information (commonly referred to as phishing).

-- Steal your purse or wallet, which contains your debit and identification cards.
+- Steal your purse or wallet, which contains your debit, credit, and identification cards.
 Thieves don’t just want your cash; they also want your license, debit and credit cards, and your Social Security Number.

 How do I protect myself from identity theft?

 You can lower your risk of being a victim of identity theft.
 Here’s how:

 - Never give out your Social Security Number, driver’s license number, birth date, home address, or other personal information to anyone except your parent(s) or guardian.
-If you are asked to provide personal information, online or by phone, you should find out why the information is needed and how that information will be used.
+If you are asked to provide personal information online or by phone, you should find out why the information is needed and how that information will be used.
 Once you know this information, talk to your parent(s) or guardian(s).
 Never agree to give out any personal information before you talk to a trusted adult.

 - Shred any documents that contain personal information, such as receipts, credit card offers, credit card statements, and bank statements.
-Any document that has your social security number, date of birth, or account numbers before throwing them in the trash.
-As you get older, you will likely be getting a lot of credit card offers in the mail so make sure you shred those offers instead of simply tossing them away.
+Any document that has your social security number, date of birth, or account number should be shredded before throwing them in the trash.
+As you get older, you will likely be getting a lot of credit card offers in the mail, so make sure you shred those offers instead of simply tossing them away.